 Wondering what are the best places to visit in Thailand?
-This article helps you make the right decision on picking the best places for you during your trip to this beautiful country.
-Thailand is one of the most popular destinations in the world thanks to its rich history, its beautiful landscapes and islands, its world-famous food and its notorious party scene and nightlife.
+This article helps you make the right decision on picking the best places during your trip to this beautiful country.
+Thailand is one of the most popular destinations in the world thanks to its beautiful landscapes and islands, its world-famous food and its notorious party scene and nightlife.
 Compared to surrounding countries, Thailand is a great all-rounder as it offers all lot of everything.
-One of the great advantages of Thailand is that it offers an amazing infrastructure and getting from one place to another is often comfortable, safe and relatively quick.
+One of the great advantages of Thailand is that it offers a great infrastructure and getting from one place to another is often comfortable, safe and relatively quick.
 In this article, we first cover the more common places to visit in Thailand that for first-timers are highly recommended to visit.
 In the second part of the article, we cover places to visit in Thailand for experienced travellers and those who are seeking for not so common places to visit in Thailand.

 The best places to visit in Thailand are:

 For the majority of the tourists, Bangkok is the first stop during their trip to Thailand, and many will stay here the first few days.
 The capital is chaotic (and for some too chaotic), but has so many amazing things to offer.
 The city is known for its temples, sky bars, nightlife, markets and (street) food.
 Absolute highlights are The Grand Palace, Wat Arun, Wat Pho, night markets such as Ratchada and Srinakarin, Chinatown and Chatuchak Weekend Market.
 For more information, I would recommend reading our top things to do in Bangkok, where you can find other recommended activities such as visiting a Muay Thai match or visiting the highest building of Bangkok, the Mahanakorn.
 When booking a hotel, make sure you are located close to a BTS Station.
 The BTS is a Skytrain that runs through the city and is the most convenient way of transport.
 For more information, check out our Bangkok Public Transport Guide 2020.
 If you are curious about the best food in Bangkok, check out our Top 22 best local Thai restaurants in Bangkok.